kubevirt/project-infra/github/ci/README.md

  * `config.yaml`: Contains all prow jobs (not used right now)
  * `plugins.yaml`: Contains all enabled github bots per repo (again, not templatized, instead the full kubevirt-org config)
  * `labels.yaml`: Labels which are used in `kubevirt/kubevirt`.
 They will be synchronized twice a day with `kubevirt/kubevirt`

+### Jenkins-Blueocean Role

+It deploys the jenkins with configured blueocean pipeline for specified project under an OpenShift cluster.
+For deployment it uses credentials from `oc login` command.

 ## Testing the CI infrastructure